-Need a PDF editor that can handle all that?
-Not to worry — we've tested more than a half dozen different options to produce a list of the best PDF editors for altering text, changing images and leaving annotations in documents.
+Do you need a PDF editor that can handle all that?
+We've tested more than a half-dozen different options and have produced a list of the best PDF editors for altering text, changing images and annotating in documents.
 Here's what we've found.

-When you need to edit documents, the best PDF editor is SmileOnMyMac's PDFpenPro 11 — at least on the Mac — thanks to its host of features and outstanding capabilities in optical character recognition (OCR).
+If you need to edit documents, the best PDF editor — at least on the Mac — is SmileOnMyMac's PDFpenPro 11, thanks to its host of features and outstanding capabilities in optical character recognition (OCR).

-That's great if you've got a Mac, but what about the rest of us?
+That's all great if you've got a Mac, but what if you don't?
 Windows users (or Mac users considering an alternative) should turn to Adobe Acrobat Pro DC, which also boasts an impressive tool set.
 We also like Acrobat Pro's OCR capabilities, including how easy it is to edit scanned text.

 In addition to those recommendations, we've also tested PDF Expert, PDFelement Pro and Sejda PDF Desktop Pro.
-Each app has its strong points, but ultimately, there are too many quirks for those programs to rank high on our list of the best PDF editors.
+Each app has its strong points, but ultimately there are too many quirks for those programs to rank highly on our list of the best PDF editors.

 The best PDF editors you can buy today